Security Overview

 Edictum's threat model, security controls, and compliance posture.
 What it defends against, what it does not, and the evidence behind it.

 Right page if: you need a unified view of Edictum's security architecture -- threat model, controls, test results, and compliance mapping.
 Wrong page if: you need the detailed behavior of a specific security feature -- see the linked pages below for fail-closed guarantees, adversarial testing, or compliance mappings.
-Gotcha: Edictum enforces contracts on tool calls, not on LLM text generation.
+Gotcha: Edictum enforces rulesets on tool calls, not on LLM text generation.
 It is one layer in a defense-in-depth stack.
 Model safety, OS sandboxing, and network policies handle the other layers.

 Edictum is a deterministic enforcement layer between an AI agent's decision to act and the action itself.
-Contracts are evaluated outside the LLM, on structured data (tool name, arguments, principal), not on natural language.
+Rulesets are evaluated outside the LLM, on structured data (tool name, arguments, principal), not on natural language.

 Threat Coverage

-| Threat | Control | Contract type |
+| Threat | Control | Rule type |

 |---|---|---|

-| Unauthorized tool execution | Preconditions deny before execution | type: pre |
+| Unauthorized tool execution | Preconditions block before execution | type: pre |

 | Data exfiltration via output | Postconditions redact sensitive patterns | type: post |

-| Privilege escalation | Principal-based contracts enforce role permissions | type: pre |
+| Privilege escalation | Principal-based rulesets enforce role permissions | type: pre |

-| Rate abuse / runaway agents | Session contracts cap per-tool, per-session, per-attempt | type: session |
+| Rate abuse / runaway agents | Session rulesets cap per-tool, per-session, per-attempt | type: session |

-| Path traversal / file access | Sandbox contracts with within/not_within boundaries | type: sandbox |
+| Path traversal / file access | Sandbox rulesets with within/not_within boundaries | type: sandbox |

 | Secret leakage | Built-in deny_sensitive_reads() for .env, .ssh/, .aws/credentials | type: pre |